LukeShortCloud/rootpages/ansible.md

 * ansible_pass = The SSH user's password.
 This is very insecure to keep passwords in plain text files so it is recommended to use SSH keys or pass the "--ask-pass" option to ansible when running tasks.
 * ansible_ssh_private_key_file = Specify the private SSH key to use for accessing the server(s).
 * ansible_ssh_common_args = Append additionally SSH command-line arguments.
-* ansilbe_sudo = Use "sudo" to run commands without being root.
-Valid options are "false" (this is the default) or "true".
-* ansible_sudo_user = Specify the user to use "sudo" with.
-* ansible_su = Switch to the root user once logged in as the SSH user.
 * ansible_python_interpreter = This will force Ansible to run on remote systems using a different Python binary.
-Ansible only supports Python 2 so on server's where only Python 3 is available, such as Arch Linux, a custom install of Python 2 can be used instead.[1]
+Ansible only supports Python 2 so on server's where only Python 3 is available, such as Arch Linux, a custom install of Python 2 can be used instead.
+[1]
+* ansible_become = Set to "true" or "yes" to become a different user than the ansible_user once logged in.
+  * ansible_become_method = Pick a method for switching users.
+Valid options are: sudo, su, pbrun, pfexec, doas, or dzdo.
+  * ansible_become_user = Specify the user to become.
+  * ansible_become_pass = Optionally ues a password to change users.
+[5]

 Here is an example of common Ansible options that can be used.
 ```
 localhost ansible_connection=local
-dns1 ansible_host=192.168.1.53 ansilbe_port=2222 ansible_sudo=true ansible_sudo_user=cloud
+dns1 ansible_host=192.168.1.53 ansilbe_port=2222 ansible_become=true ansible_become_user=root ansible_become_method=sudo
 dns2 ansible_host=192.168.1.54
 /home/user/ubuntu1604 ansible_connection=chroot
 ```